 In the case of Spandau Ballet, this didn’t even have anything to do with talent.
 When they were still working under the name The Gentry, the band’s manager (Steve Dagger) suggested that lead guitarist Gary Kemp’s brother, Martin, might be a good fit as a new bass player.

-Even though he didn’t play the instrument.
-Martin learned bass at lightning speed and was gig-ready within 3 months.
+Even though he didn’t play the instrument, Martin learned bass at lightning speed and was gig-ready within three months.

-Sometimes friendship ties grow into musical bonds, and this can often be even more exciting.
-Especially when you have younger friends who are not only discovering how to get the sounds they want out of their instruments but are also discovering more about music and feeding off each other.
+Sometimes friendship ties grow into musical bonds, which can be even more exciting.
+This can be especially true when younger friends discover how to get the sounds they want out of their instruments, learn more about music, and feed off each other in the process.

-This is the story with the Strokes, who’s Julian Casablancas, Nick Valensi and Fabrizio Moretti all became friends and started playing together whilst still in high school.
-It’s also how Mercury Prize winners, The XX, initially started.
+This is the story of the Strokes.
+Julian Casablancas, Nick Valensi and Fabrizio Moretti all became friends and started playing together whilst still in high school.
+It’s also how Mercury Prize winners The XX initially started.

-It’s also worth noting that sometimes, it can be friends of friends that make the best bandmates.
-Back in 1959, Franki Valli and Tommy DeVito were introduced to singer and songwriter Bob Gaudio by a mutual friend.
+It’s also worth noting that sometimes, friends of friends make the best bandmates.
+Back in 1959, a mutual friend introduced Franki Valli and Tommy DeVito to singer and songwriter Bob Gaudio.

 This sparked the formation of the Four Seasons.
-As an interesting side note, that mutual friend was actually a 16-year-old Joe Pesci!.
+As an interesting side note, that mutual friend was a 16-year-old Joe Pesci!

 With the advent of the internet, the opportunities to meet other like-minded musicians became simultaneously easier and harder.

 As the internet and other modern media ate up the cultural spaces where people would typically interact, the opportunities to meet other musicians became more infrequent.
-But the internet also offers a lot of opportunities to meet other musicians.
+But the internet also offers many opportunities to meet other musicians.

 Capital Cities met following an ad placed on Gumtree.
 And there are great music-specific websites like Join My Band where musicians can place free ads looking for other musicians.